Patient Relations Liason

 P.O.
 Box 3235.
 Jerusalem 9103102

-The Patient's Rights Act was passed in Israel in 1996 determining the rights of a person seeking or receiving medical treatment and aims to protect their honor and privacy.
+The Patient's Rights Act was passed in Israel in 1996 determining the rights of a person seeking or receiving medical treatment and aiming to protect their honor and privacy.

-You have the right to receive treatment such that it respects your human dignity and recognizes your beliefs and values.
+You have the right to receive treatment that respects your human dignity and in keeping with your beliefs and values.

 You have the right to receive treatment in a manner that protects your privacy, insofar as prevailing conditions allow.